polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/weight.md

 ## Custom Weight Implementation

 Implementing a custom weight calculation function can vary in complexity.
-Using the `SimpleDispatchInfo` struct provided by Substrate is one of the easiest appraoches.
+Using the `SimpleDispatchInfo` struct provided by Substrate is one of the easiest approaches.
 Anything more sophisticated would require more work.

 Any weight calculation function must provide two trait implementations:

   - [`WeightData<T>`]: To determine the weight of the dispatch.
   - [`ClassifyDispatch<T>`]: To determine the class of the dispatch.
-See the enum definition for more information on dispatch classes.
-This struct can then be used with the `#[weight]` annotation.

 Substrate then bundles the output information of the two traits into the [`DispatchInfo`] struct and provides it by implementing the [`GetDispatchInfo`] for all `Call` variants and opaque extrinsic